arindamdas007/AtliQ_Hospitality_Analysis_Using_PowerBI/README.md

-# AtliQ_Hospitality_Analysis_Using_PowerBI
+# 🏨 AtliQ Hospitality Analysis using Power BI
 An end-to-end Power BI project analyzing revenue performance for AtliQ Grands across Indian cities to uncover insights and optimize decision-making in the hospitality sector.
-# 🏨 AtliQ Hospitality Analysis using Power BI

 ### 📘 Project Overview
 This project is part of the **Codebasics Data Analytics Bootcamp**, created to deliver business insights for **AtliQ Grands**, a luxury hotel chain in India.